soupi/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

   mempty :: a
 ```

-> Note: this is actually a simplified version.
+> Note: this is a simplified version.
 The
 > [actual](https://hackage.haskell.org/package/base-4.16.4.0/docs/Prelude.html#t:Monoid)
-> is a bit more complicated because of backwards compatibility and performance reasons.
+> is a bit more complicated because of backward compatibility and performance reasons.
 > `Semigroup` was actually introduced in Haskell after `Monoid`!

 We could add an instance of `Monoid` for our HTML `Structure` data type: